othmansh0/CD-starter-project/README.md

 - ✅ No sensitive data in logs
 - ✅ Branch protection with test validation
 - ✅ Comprehensive .gitignore for iOS projects

+## ⚠️ **Important Notes**

+- Only `develop` and `feature/*` branches can trigger builds
+- Tests must not be in failed state to proceed with builds
+- Build numbers are automatically incremented from TestFlight
+- Internal testers receive builds automatically; external testers require manual distribution